underr-ua/ocmod-live-product-plus/README.md

 # Live Options

 ## Description
-The "Live Options+" and "Live Options Ultimate" extensions are for Opencart 3.x CMS.
-They allow to live update the product page, depending on the selected options and product quantity, show total product weight, option availability, etc.
+The set of modules for Opencart 3.x CMS that allow to live update product prices, depending on the selected options and product quantity, show total product weight, option availability, etc.

 ## Read more
 * [Live Options+](live-options-plus) - the base module
-* [Live Options Ultimate](live-options-ultimate) - extension of the base module version
+* [Live Options Ultimate](live-options-ultimate) - additional features for the base module
+* [Addons](addons) - addons and compatibility fixes